DeepakTSingh1998/Mini-Projects/Readme.txt

-1. Uses Linear Regression to predict a stock price using the yfinance library.
+1. (Stonks) Uses Linear Regression to predict a stock price using the yfinance library.